 The Company currently has no revenues from operations.
 Should the Company decide to explore or acquire other mineral property interests it will require additional funding, which the Company will likely seek from the equity markets.
 There can be no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
 An investment in the Company's common shares is highly speculative and subject to a number of risks and uncertainties.
 Only those persons who can bear the risk of the entire loss of their investment should participate.
-An investor should carefully consider the risks described in the Company's MD&A for the year ended March 31, 2018 and the other information filed with the Canadian securities regulators, which are available on SEDAR at www.sedar.com, before investing in the Company's that the Company currently believes are immaterial may become important factors that affect the Company's business.
+An investor should carefully consider the risks described in the Company's MD&A for the year ended March 31, 2018 and the other information filed with the Canadian securities regulators, which are available on SEDAR at www.sedar.com, before investing in the Company's common shares.
+The risks described in the above-noted documents are not the only ones faced.
+Additional risks that the Company currently believes are immaterial may become important factors that affect the Company's business.
 If any of these risks occur, or if others occur, the Company's business, operating results and financial condition could be seriously harmed and investors may lose part or all of their investment.

-Head Office Suite 555 - 999 Canada Place Vancouver, BC V6C 3E1 Telephone: (604) 687-1717 Facsimile: (604) 687-1715 Records & Registered Office 1200 Waterfront Centre 200 Burrard Street P.O.
-Box 48600 Vancouver, BC V7X 1T2 Directors Purni Parikh Robert Pirooz, Q.C.
-Richard W. Warke Officers Matthew Watson - Chief Executive Officer and President Linda Chang - Chief Financial Officer Amber Schaefer - Corporate Secretary Registrar & Transfer Agent Computershare Investors Services Inc. #401 - 510 Burrard Street Vancouver, BC V6C 3B9 Auditors Davidson & Company LLP 609 Granville St Vancouver, BC V7Y 1G6 Solicitors Borden, Ladner, Gervais LLP 1200 Waterfront Centre 200 Burrard Street P.O.
-Box 48600 Vancouver, BC V7X 1T2 Shares Listed TSX Venture Exchange (TSX-V) Trading symbol ~ A Investor Relations info@armorminerals.com
+Armor Minerals Inc. Corporate Information

+Head Office Suite 555 - 999 Canada Place

+Vancouver, BC V6C 3E1

+Telephone: (604) 687-1717 Facsimile: (604) 687-1715

+Records & Registered Office 1200 Waterfront Centre

+200 Burrard Street P.O.
+Box 48600

+Vancouver, BC V7X 1T2

+Directors Purni Parikh

+Robert Pirooz, Q.C.
+Richard W. Warke

+Officers Richard W. Warke - Chief Executive Officer and President

+Linda Chang - Chief Financial Officer Susy Horna - Corporate Secretary

+Registrar & Transfer Agent Computershare Investors Services Inc.

+#401 - 510 Burrard Street Vancouver, BC V6C 3B9

+Auditors Davidson & Company LLP

+609 Granville St

+Vancouver, BC V7Y 1G6

+Solicitors Borden, Ladner, Gervais LLP

+1200 Waterfront Centre 200 Burrard Street P.O.
+Box 48600

+Vancouver, BC V7X 1T2

+Shares Listed TSX Venture Exchange (TSX-V)

+Trading symbol ~ A

+Investor Relations info@armorminerals.com